-For most courses you will need to sign up for the set of classes you wish to attend at the start of each term, and this is usually done via an online sign-up system, TMS.
+For courses in the Mathematical Institute you will need to sign up for the set of classes you wish to attend at the start of each term, and this is done via our course materials site (Moodle).
 You will be sent an email in week 0 alerting you that class registration is open and providing you with details of the registration process.
-You can find out which class you have been allocated to by looking at the class lists for each department at https://tms.ox.ac.uk/.
+You can find out which class you have been allocated to by looking at the class lists at https://courses.maths.ox.ac.uk/.